gatsbyjs/gatsby/docs/blog/2019-04-19-gatsby-why-we-write/index.md

 Our objective is **covering the ground** — or if you prefer, _breadth-first search_ rather than _depth-first search_ — making sure that each meaningful message has at least some basic material (both documentation of _how_ and the _why_ of case studies and success stories).

-In our content database, which lives in Airtable, we store an auto-updating column in the Messages table, which tracks the # of content pieces per message.
+In our content database, which lives in Airtable, we store an auto-updating column in the Messages table, which tracks the number of content pieces per message.

 But...there's a lot of ground to cover? **Yes, there is.**